Please feel free to request a copy of any paper for which there's no PDF link.

 Queghebeur, Wheeler, Proceedings of Machine Learning Research,

 I argue that natural selection sometimes depends on objective imprecise probabilities.
 I give a general argument for the existence of objective imprecise probabilities.
 I then argue that natural selection, whether involving objective imprecise probabilities or not, would give rise to organisms whose behavior was imprecisely probabilistic, and that this would mean that other organisms' environments are imprecisely probabilistic.
 Since natural selection can be influenced by the environment, it therefore sometimes depends on objective imprecise probability.
 I explain why the absence of reports of objective imprecise probability in evolution is nevertheless unsurprising, and provide illustrations of ways to model natural selection with objective imprecise probabilities.
-[This version of the paper fixes minor typos in the published version; the pagination is nearly the same.]

 the coevolution of religion and coordination in Balinese rice